rachelxu9531/MTC-LoGANv2-CNN/README.md

 ```

 ## CNN
-The CNN devleoped in this work is based on the architecture proposed by [Krizhevsky et al, 2012] (https://proceedings.neurips.cc/paper/2012/file/c399862d3b9d6b76c8436e924a68c45b-Paper.pdf)
+The CNN devleoped in this work is based on the AlexNet proposed by [Krizhevsky et al, 2012] (https://papers.nips.cc/paper/2012/hash/c399862d3b9d6b76c8436e924a68c45b-Abstract.html)

 implementation of AlexNet (ImageNet Classification with Deep Convolutional Neural Networks) by Tensorflow and the network tested with the CIFAR-10 dataset.